sajim73/Projects/README.md

 - We also have data on cities that are candidates for a new restaurant.
 - For these cities, we have the city population.

-Can we use the data to help We identify which cities may potentially give our business higher profits?
+Can we use the data to help us identify which cities may potentially give our business higher profits?

----

 ## 2 - Dataset
 1. **Dataset Overview**: